TeamGhostBuster/CollaborativeList/docs/requirement-document/user-stories.md

 ## Share
 * As a user, I can grant/revoke read/write access of reading list to others.
 * As a user, I can share my reading list to a group.
-* As a user, I can upvote/downvote item.
+* As a user, I can upvote/downvote each item once.
 * As a user, I can hide my comments on items.

 ## Admin